Parameter-Efficient Language Model Tuning with Active Learning in Low-Resource Settings: Preliminaries

 \subsection{Evaluation}

-In order to gauge the overall impact of an AL method, we resort to the area under the performance curve (\auc{}).
-In each individual AL step with a specific quantity of labeled examples, we measure the classification performance in terms of the $F_1$ score, which is subsequently used in computing \auc{}.
-We advocate for using AUC alongside the AL curves, as it serves as a suitable approximation of AL feasibility through a summary numeric score, which is in line with recent AL literature \cite{schroder-etal-2022-revisiting, jukic-snajder-2022-smooth}.
-As our experiments involve different training regimes, we compare each AL sampling strategy $S_{\mathrm{AL}}$ to passive learning $S_{\mathrm{PL}}$ within the same training regime to isolate the effects of AL. The primary objective of AL is to improve the label efficiency of passive learning.
-To test whether AL is successful, we compare it against random sampling as the baseline, where we compute the difference between the AUC of a specific AL method and the corresponding passive learning curve.
-We normalize this difference with respect to \auc{}$(S_\mathrm{PL})$ in order to evaluate the \textbf{r}elative \textbf{i}mprovement over \textbf{p}assive \textbf{l}earning (RIPL) and make the metric more comparable across different datasets.
-We define this metric as follows:
+To evaluate the overall performance of an AL method, we employ the area under the performance curve (\auc{}).
+In each individual AL step with a specific quantity of labeled examples, we measure the classification performance in terms of the $F_1$ score.
+The overall \auc{} is calculated using the $F_1$ scores obtained at each step.
+We advocate for using \auc{} alongside the AL curves, as \auc{} serves as a suitable approximation of AL feasibility through a summary numeric score, as recommended in recent AL literature \cite{schroder-etal-2022-revisiting, jukic-snajder-2023-smooth}.

+As our experiments involve different training regimes, we compare each AL sampling strategy $S_{\mathrm{AL}}$ to passive learning $S_{\mathrm{PL}}$ within the same training regime to isolate the effects of AL. The primary objective of AL is to improve label efficiency over passive learning.
+To test whether AL is successful, we calculate the \textbf{r}elative \textbf{i}mprovement over \textbf{p}assive \textbf{l}earning (RIPL), which we define as follows:

-Intuitively, the RIPL metric provides an estimate of the proportion of maximum possible improvement achievable by a given AL method in comparison to the passive learning baseline.
-A score of $1$ signifies the maximum theoretical improvement, which would be tantamount to attaining an $F_1$ score of $1$ in the initial sampling step and sustaining that score through the final step.
+Intuitively, RIPL estimates the proportion of maximum possible improvement achievable by a given AL method compared to the passive learning baseline.
+A score of 1 indicates the maximum theoretical improvement, which would be tantamount to attaining an $F_1$ score of 1 in the initial sampling step and sustaining that score throughout all steps.
 Conversely, a negative score indicates that the AL method performs worse than passive learning.